What is Dolby Vision?

 Conversely Dolby Vision is an end-to-end closed eco-system with everything defined by Dolby from the post-production and grading all the way through to delivery and display.
 Dolby Vision is also included in the specifications for 4K Ultra HD Blu-ray but uses a 12-bit master with a colour space that can go up to Rec.2020.
 It also uses the SMPTE 2084 EOTF and and a peak brightness that could theoretically go as high as 10,000 Nits.
 However current Dolby professional monitors can ‘only’ go as high as 4,000 Nits and use the DCI colour space.
 Dolby have taken a different approach when it comes to delivery with a 10-bit base layer and a 2-bit enhancement layer that can deliver increased colour volumes up to 10,000 Nits.
 Dolby also have a single layer 10-bit solution that is aimed at broadcast and streaming applications.

-Dolby Vision offers improved optimisation by using dynamic metadata to adjust the contrast on a scene-by-scene basis.
+Dolby Vision offers improved optimisation by using dynamic metadata to adjust the contrast on a scene-by-scene or even frame-by-frame basis, with the latter being applied when one scene changes to another.
 It also provides a scalable solution because the combination of dynamic metadata and an intelligent mapping engine improves the colour accuracy, dynamic contrast and detail retention down to mainstream panels.
 The combination of a 12-bit signal, dynamic metadata and display management results in images with the highest fidelity and minimised distortion to replicate the creative intent.
 Thanks to the use of 12-bit video, 10,000 nits and a Rec.
 2020 container, Dolby Vision also offers a degree of future-proofing and a Dolby Vision display offers universal playback by being able to handle both Dolby Vision and HDR10.

 What are the real visual differences between HDR10 and Dolby Vision?